Meet Talitha Getty, Heiress of Bohemian Marrakech Style

 Born in Java, Indonesia in the early 1940s, Talitha Pol grew up in a family of creatives.
 The world remembers her as the pioneer of the gypsy, bohemian-chic style.
 Her Indonesian cradle was probably behind her fascination for embroideries, colors, and oriental scents, which she brought as a style icon to the Swinging London socialite scene.

-Married in 1966 to American oil tycoon John Paul Getty Jr, the two settled in Marrakech and made Le Palais Da Zahir, their home and the main stop for jet setters visiting Marrakech.
-Yves St. Laurent, who also resided in Marrakech, was a good friend of Tabitha Getty and John Paul Getty Jr. The Beatles and the Rolling Stones spent a Christmas together in their hedonic palace.
-There were many parties.
-Talitha Getty knew how to throw a party.
+Married in 1966 to American oil tycoon John Paul Getty Jr., Talitha and her spouse settled in Marrakech and made Le Palais Da Zahir their home and the main stop for jet setters visiting Marrakech.
+Yves St. Laurent, who also resided in Marrakech, was a good friend.
+The Beatles and the Rolling Stones spent a Christmas together in their hedonic palace.
+There were many parties as Talitha knew how to throw a bash.